ekorpela/cloud-vm-workshop/README.md

 - Using clouds and VMs in bioinformatics training in Sweden.
 Bioimg.org, a catalogue of virtual machine images for life sciences. *Ola Spjuth, UPPMAX*

--I FedCloud for bioinformatics somopoulos (Aristotle University of Thessaloniki):
+- EGI FedCloud for bioinformatics. *Diego Scardaci (EGI) and Fotis Psomopoulos (Aristotle University of Thessaloniki)*

-Pedro Fernandes (ELIXIR-PT)
--agrant

-Abdulrahman Azab (ELIXIR-NO)
-Docker

-Markus van Dijk (ELIXIR-NL)
+- Vagrant. *Pedro Fernandes (ELIXIR-PT)*

+- Docker. *Abdulrahman Azab (ELIXIR-NO)*

-Using cloud and Docker for bioinformatics in Netherlands
+- Using cloud and Docker for bioinformatics in Netherlands *Markus van Dijk (ELIXIR-NL)*

 **Tuesday 24.5.2016**

 9-12 Hands-ons and discussions

-Christophe Blanchet (ELIXIR-FRANCE)
-French bioinformatics cloud
+- French bioinformatics cloud. *Christophe Blanchet (ELIXIR-FRANCE)*

-Stefano Nicotri (ELIXIR-IT)?
-Cloud activities in bioinformatics in Italy
+- Cloud activities in bioinformatics in Italy. *Stefano Nicotri (ELIXIR-IT)?*

 12-13 Lunch

 13-17 Hands-ons and discussions

-Pedro Fernandes (ELIXIR-PT)
-Vagrant

-Abdulrahman Azab (ELIXIR-NO)
-Docker
+- Vagrant. *Pedro Fernandes (ELIXIR-PT)*

+- Docker. *Abdulrahman Azab (ELIXIR-NO)*

 **Wednesday 25.5.2016**

 9-12 Hands-ons and discussions

-Diego Scardaci (EGI)
-Basic tools to exploit the EGI FedCloud
+Basic tools to exploit the EGI FedCloud. *Diego Scardaci (EGI)*

 12-13 Lunch

 13-17 Hands-ons and discussions

-Fotis Psomopoulos (Aristotle University of Thessaloniki), Kimmo Mattila (ELIXIR-FI) How to use bioinformatic applications running on the EGI FedCloud
+- How to use bioinformatic applications running on the EGI FedCloud. *Fotis Psomopoulos (Aristotle University of Thessaloniki), Kimmo Mattila (ELIXIR-FI)*